IgniteUI/igniteui-docfx/kr/components/grids_templates/selection.md

 ];
 ```

-2. If three cells from one column are selected
+2. If three cells from one column are selected:
 ```
 expectedData = [
     { Address: "Obere Str.
 57"},